◆ INTELLIGENCE COMPARISON

 Improving IQ

-• Regular physical exercise improves blood flow to the brain
+• Regular exercise improves blood flow to the brain

 Improving EQ